geeknik/my-awesome-stars/README.md

 ## Jupyter Notebook

-- [GitHamza0206/simba](https://github.com/GitHamza0206/simba) - Portable KMS (knowledge management system) designed to integrate seamlessly with any Retrieval-Augmented Generation (RAG) system
+- [ByteDance-Seed/Seed1.5-VL](https://github.com/ByteDance-Seed/Seed1.5-VL) - Seed1.5-VL, a vision-language foundation model designed to advance general-purpose multimodal understanding and reasoning, achieving state-of-the-art performance on 38 out of 60 public benchmarks.
 - [sam-paech/slop-forensics](https://github.com/sam-paech/slop-forensics) -
 - [FareedKhan-dev/all-rl-algorithms](https://github.com/FareedKhan-dev/all-rl-algorithms) - Implementation of all RL algorithms in a simpler way
 - [leockl/tool-ahead-of-time](https://github.com/leockl/tool-ahead-of-time) - This is a Python package to add tool calling capabilities to newly released LLMs on LangChain's ChatOpenAI, AzureAIChatCompletionsModel and ChatBedrockConverse classes ahead of time before LangChain a